jjwall/jjwall.github.io/writings/poetry/2025/a-creative-meditation.md

 —<br>
 That I may rise, wild, holy, and aligned.<br><br>
 Seal of Cub, awaken in me,<br>
-The roar unboarn, the soul set free.<br>
+The roar unborn, the soul set free.<br>
 By Chaos, Desire, and Sacred Fire—<br>
 I claim my path, I rise, I soar,<br>
 A lion-child of Evermore.